-Dr. Duncan Forbes McDonald was born in 1842 in Lobo Twp, (Middlesex County), Ontario, the son of John and Elizabeth McDonald.
+Dr. Duncan Forbes McDonald was born in Lobo Township (Middlesex County), Ontario in 1842.
+Dr. McDonald was the son of John and Elizabeth McDonald.

 Dr. McDonald married Lorraine Switzer on the 27th of December, 1860 in the former Halton County, now part of Halton Region, Ontario.
 Mrs. McDonald was born in Lennox County, Ontario in 1843.
 She was the youngest of 4 children born to Matthew Switzer and the former Mary Card.
 Her siblings were; Joseph, Oren and Calvin.
 At the time of her marriage, Mrs. McDonald resided in Rochester, New York.

 Dr. and Mrs. McDonald had 3 children.
 Their daughter Mary Elizabeth McDonald was born in September of 1862.
 Their son Charles D. McDonald was born on the 11th of September, 1864 in Hespeler, Ontario and their son Hugh Fitzherbert McDonald was born on the 2nd of June, 1868.

 According to the 1871 census, Dr. and Mrs. McDonald and their 3 children lived in Lobo Twp, Middlesex County where Dr. McDonald was a school teacher.

 Dr. McDonald graduated M.D. from Victoria College in 1874.
 He joined the College of Physicians and Surgeons on the 8th of May, 1877.

 Dr. McDonald practiced medicine in Ilderton before moving to Rodney (Elgin County) in 1879.
 He had a thriving practice in Rodney and he built a large residence on the Main Street that housed his medical office and a drug store.
 Dr. McDonald hired a man to look after his horses and to drive him to house calls during the night.
 Not only did he attend to patients in Elgin County but he frequently crossed the county line and saw patients in Chatham-Kent particularly in the Duart area.